veillax1354/MQTT-Keydeck/README.md

 The premise of this project is a keypad app in which the user may control any Windows device using MQTT

 ### How it works
-On an android phone or tablet, or other computer, download the companion app and set it up.
-This app will include:
- - An MQTT Broker
- - Customizable Buttons that support icons and images
- - Usable Folders to organize macros

-On your Windows device, download the desktop app to:
+So far, the only way to use this is with Home Assistant or an ESP32 and custom software On your Windows device, download the python scripts to:
  - Set up macros and folders
  - Edit configuration
  - Customize macros